 More importantly, how do you turn it around?
 How do you stop lying habitually, regain your sense of self-worth, and return to a life of trusting, secure relationships?

 The first step in recovery is to understand it.
 To get to the bottom of why you do it.

 Why do people become addicted to lying?

-Eventually the lying becomes an effective way of avoiding difficulties.
-In many cases, individuals believe deep down, that their true self is deeply flawed and not good enough.
+Eventually the lying becomes an attempt to avoid difficulties, even though new difficulties result from habitual lying.
+In some cases, individuals believe deep down, that their true self is flawed and not good enough.
 They feel they need to lie to win the acceptance and approval of people they value.

-Over time, lying becomes addictive.
+Over time, lying can become addictive.
 A habit.
 It feels more comfortable and more normal than telling the truth, to the point where many compulsive liars end up lying to themselves too.

 Unfortunately, without compulsive liar treatment, it can last a lifetime.

 While lying may have seemed to make life easier in the past, you’ve probably already realised it can have a significant negative impact on your work, on loved ones, friends and colleagues.
 Even on strangers!
 It can ruin your career and destroy relationships.

 Deep intimacy requires trust.
 Friendships require trust.
 Fruitful working relationships require trust.
 Without trust, everything you say is called into question and every important person in your life feels constantly betrayed and unclear about your intentions and real thoughts and feelings.

 Just as importantly, your lying habit may also be preventing you from getting what you need from your relationships.
 Instead of expressing what you want, and addressing issues, many individual who lie frequently are chronic people-pleasers who bury resentment.
 Their partners, friends and colleagues don’t even know they’re unhappy, so there’s virtually no chance of improvement.